b-geo/DEC-P3/README.md

 - tasks and containers for the realtime dashboard and dagster orchestration are separate. dashboard is designed with an ec2 cluster and dagster is fargate - this is purely because i wanted to challenge myself a bit with terraform and dagster needed more than the free tier level. same reason i didn't use dagster plus.

 # ci/cd
+- two workflows
+    - deploy
+        - build
+        - terraform
+    - linting
+- linting runs on pull requests
+- terraform runs on merges to main
+- the building and pushing of the docker container will only happen if there are changes to folder that would affect either docker image.
+- linting is sqlfluff and black. an error will force the developer to fix locally then remerge.

 **if i get time
 -  s3 bucket .env is read to use in github actions instead of using github secrets